tcltk/tcl/doc/dev/strings.md

 "**The full 16-bit codespace... is available to represent characters.**"
 A plain reading of those designs and assurances suggests that sequences of symbols from a 16-bit alphabet will be a suitable fixed-width representation for Unicode text.
-The second principle, though, goes on to describe a "*surrogate extension mechanism*" which uses a pair of 16-bit code values to represent a single character.
+The second design principle, though, goes on to describe a "*surrogate extension mechanism*" which uses a pair of 16-bit code values to represent a single character.
 This mechanism, of course, makes the specified Unicode definition a variable-width encoding